akshay-rajan/notes/ICP.md

 ## Hello

-To create the default 'hello' app, run
+To create the default 'hello' app, run and select the appropriate stack. e.g. Motoko and React.

 ```sh
 dfx new hello
 ```

-To see the created project in file explorer, run `explorer.exe .` Now open the project in VS Code.
+To see the created project in file explorer, run `explorer.exe .`
+You can open the project in VS Code.

 ```sh
 cd hello